Lavelliane/blank-starter/README.md

 2. **ES7+ React/Redux/React-Native snippets:** Speeds up coding with pre-written code snippets for modern JavaScript features and React patterns.
 3. **Tailwind CSS Intellisense:** Provides intelligent code completion and suggestions for Tailwind CSS classes.
 4. **Prettier:** Auto-formats your code for consistent formatting and readability.
+5. **Auto Close Tag and Auto Rename Tag:** Auto-formats your code for closing and renaming tags in JSX.

 **Steps:**